 Since the VAT-registered businesses have the responsibility of having the proper and precise documentation for the VAT-related affairs, it should be noted how VAT calculation is done.
 The failure to do the provisions stipulated in the landmark Federal Decree-Law No. 7 of 2017 or Tax Procedures Law, Federal Decree-Law No. 7 of 2017 or Excise Tax Law, and Federal Decree-Law No. 8 of 2017 or VAT Law, will face heavy penalties.

-Formula to Calculate VAT
+Calculate VAT in UAE

 The formula for calculating VAT is as follows: